 The Human Rights Campaign (HRC) Foundation's Corporate Equality Index (CEI) is the national benchmarking tool on corporate policies and practices related to lesbian, gay, bisexual and transgender (LGBT) employees.
-The 2016 CEI rated a total of 1,027 businesses in the report.

 Women make up just over half our workforce, though in Central & Eastern Europe this figure is higher – approximately 60%Carla Mahieu, Global Head of HR

 Aegon is a signatory to the Talent to the Top initiative in the Netherlands, which aims to increase the number of women in senior management.
 In the United States, the company is a member of the Corridor Women Connect group, which helps develop leadership skills among female managers.
 In 2013, we joined Women in Financial Services, which seeks a better balance between men and women in the financial sector.